 In this section you can find answers to some of our most frequently asked questions.

 Although you don't need to see your GP before accessing italk, you may find it helpful to speak to them about your mental health.
 They can check that your symptoms aren't being caused by other conditions.
-They can also discuss medication with you, prescribe medication if appropriate and, in some cases, provide a diagnosis.
+They can also discuss medication with you, prescribe medication if appropriate and suggest helpful local services.

 At italk, we provide talking therapies to treat symptoms of common mental health conditions.
 We do not diagnose and we do not prescribe medication.

-If your GP surgery is listed on one of the following pages, italk is your local talking therapy service:
+If your GP is in the areas of Hampshire shown in purple on the map, italk is your local talking therapy service.